OrlandoDevs/orlandodevs.github.io/CONTRIBUTING.md

 **3. Previewing your post**

 You'll need to install Jekyll on your machine to preview your blog post.
 Be sure to preview your post before making a pull request.
 This is a community-based blog and we expect you to bullet-proof your article before making a pull request.
-By bullet-proofing we mean making sure that your content is well formatted, etc.
+By bullet-proofing we mean making sure that your content is properly formatted, etc.

 - Learn how to [install Jekyll](http://jekyllrb.com/docs/installation/)